14 days to withdraw

 Attention: You do not have a right of withdrawal for financial services whose "price depends on fluctuations in the financial market that are likely to occur during the period of withdrawal" or whose "terms have been fully respected by both parties" (e.g. you cannot withdraw from travel insurance if you have already travelled).

-Can I change my mind during the sales?
+Can I change my mind during sales?

 How long is the withdrawal period?

-This period begins the following day:
+The cooling off period begins the following day:

 • of the delivery of the goods;

-• the conclusion of the contractfor the provision of services and contracts for the supply of water, gas, electricity or digital content.
+• the conclusion of the contract for the provision of services and contracts for the supply of water, gas, electricity or digital content.

-Where multiple goods are ordered in one order but are delivered separately, the withdrawal period expires after 14 days from the day on yiu acquired physical possession of the last good.
-If this period expires on a Saturday, Sunday or holiday, you have until the next business day.
+When multiple goods are ordered in one order but are delivered separately, the withdrawal period expires after 14 days from the day on which you acquired physical possession of the last good.

 Good to know

-Legally in France, you can only exercise your right of withdrawal once you have received the goods purchased online.
+Under French law, you can only exercise your right of withdrawal once you have received the goods purchased online.
 The cooling off right is meant to allow you to check whether the goods meet your expectations.
 Although some sellers may accept that you withdraw from your order before delivery in order to avoid unnecessary delivery costs and transport risks, they are not obliged to do so.

 How can I exercise my right of withdrawal?